davidly/cpm_compilers/README.md

 The Borland Pascal and Modula-2 products don't support command-line builds, so you have to run the apps, load the source file, and build manually.

 On Linux or MacOS copy m.bat to m.sh, change % to $, use dos2unix to remove CR/LF, change REM comments to #, and chmod to enable execution.
 (If you do this, feel free to submit a pull request.)
 Also be sure to put ntvcm in your path.
 Linux systems generally have case-sensitive file systems and CP/M generally forces uppercase filenames.
 You're best off if you change all tool files, source files, and arguments to uppercase.
+Since CP/M text files end in ^z/0x1a, unix2dos requires -f to force the conversion of what it thinks is a binary file.

 If you're running Linux or MacOS and see perplexing compilation errors, it could be your source files don't have cr/lf line separators.
 Use unix2dos to add them; nearly all these compilers require them.
 Some compilers require a ^Z / 0x1a at the end of files.
 Again, if you see build errors this may be the problem.